Decoherence Effects in a Three-Level System under Gaussian Process: Main Results

-$Fig.\ref{Fluctuations without noise}$ shows the fluctuation rate for the time evolved density matrix state given in $Eq.\eqref{final density matrix}$ for the single qutrit system when coupled to the classical field.
-Note that the superposition of the noise phase over the system phase is not applied.
-From the current result, this kind of environment has a random character and strongly supports fluctuations.
-These fluctuations are the main reasons for the dynamics and the preservation of entanglement and coherence.
-As in most of the previous results, whenever the fluctuations caused in the time evolved density matrix vanish, the entangled state becomes separable \cite{Tsokeng, Mazzola, Rossi, BenedettiC, Kenfack-CN}.
-Thus, these fluctuations in the systems under unwanted noises can be helpful to preserve the quantum correlations and coherence encoded initially in a quantum state.
-Here, the fluctuations are directly controlled by the parameter $\omega$ and $\eta(t)$.
-As one can note that the number of revivals are greater for $\omega=1$ in $Fig.$(b) and lesser for $\omega=0.5$ in $Fig.$(a).
+$Fig.\ref{Fluctuations without noise}$ shows the dynamics of coherence for the time-evolved density matrix state given in $Eq.\eqref{final density matrix}$ for the single qutrit system when coupled to the classical field {against coupling strength $\omega$ and classical stochastic parameter $\eta$.} Note that the superposition of the noise phase over the system phase is not applied.
+From the current results, we find that such local environments have a random character and strongly support coherence revivals.
+These fluctuations are the main reasons for the dynamics and preservation of coherence.
+As in most of the previous results, whenever the revival character in the dynamical maps of the system vanishes, the coherent states become decoherent, for example, see the Refs. \cite{Mazzola, Rossi, BenedettiC, Kenfack-CN, y1}.
+Thus, the fluctuating character of the current local channels influenced by disorders can be helpful to preserve coherence encoded initially in a quantum state.
+Here, the fluctuation rate in coherence is influenced by the {qutrit-environment coupling strength $\omega$ and stochastic parameter $\eta$ of the classical field}.
+As one can note that the number of revivals is greater for the increasing strength of $\omega$ in $Fig.$\ref{Fluctuations without noise}(a) and for $\eta$ in $Fig.$\ref{Fluctuations without noise}(b).
+In agreement, the stochastic parameter also influences the revival frequency of coherence, as for the increasing $\eta$ values, the $\ell_1$-norm of coherence faces repeated and increasing number of oscillations.
 The amplitude of the fluctuations is completely independent of the $\omega$ as well as of $\eta(t)$ and only depends upon the type of system involved.
-This optimal setting for controlling fluctuations can lead to engineer and design circuits and protocols for required results \cite{Benedetti-designing circuits, Sweke, Ji}.
+This optimal setting for controlling the revivals of coherence can lead to engineering and designing circuits and protocols for required results \cite{Benedetti-designing circuits, Sweke, Ji}.
+We conclude that the three-level system remains a resource state in the noise-free classical fields, exhibiting a dynamical map with no coherence loss and that it does not transition from the resource state to the free state regime completely.